FernVR/mosaic/README.md

 -   Tested on all devices available on chrome dev tools.

+## Fixed Bugs

+Throughout the process of building this site, I came across many different errors, bugs or warnings that I have since fixed.
+Mostly syntax/spelling errors, as well as a few issues trying to navigate flexbox.
+The html validators were a good tool in identifying any errors with syntax or otherwise, and I was able to fix all the issues that the validator identified to end with a good result.
+I am hoping that there aren't anymore unknown bugs I haven't found/fixed!

 ## Known Bugs

--   There is an issue with the underline hover style on the navigation, this is because of an issue with the size that I haven't been able to rectify.
+-   There is an issue with the underline hover style on the navigation, this is because of an issue with the size/padding/margin that I haven't been able to rectify.
 (screenshots).

+-   A white border displays when I try to view the site on landscape mode on my phone.
+I have tested on other devices and it seems to be only my phone (iphone 12 Pro) that is having this issue. (screenshot)

 ## Deployment